 - Support event preparation including ordering collateral, developing and deploying invitations and providing community outreach

 - Maintain marketing storage areas and catalog promotional items

-- Provide overall assistance to Marketing Communications Team
+- Provide admin assistance to Marketing Communications Team

-- Studies in Communications, Public Relations, Marketing/Advertising or
+- Studies in Marketing/Advertising, Communications, Public Relations or Journalism

 - Proficient in digital content management (web and social media)